anekkanti/toutloop/README.md

 # Timeout Loop

-Useful to scheduling at scale.
-Uses a timeout heap to track timeouts.
+Useful when scheduling work at scale.
+Uses a heap to track timeouts.

 Example
 ```go